ivandotv/typescript-babel-jest-rollup/README.md

 ### Nodemon

 Nodemon is set to watch `dist/cjs` directory (where ES5 compile code is saved) and it will automatically reload `index.js`

+### Convetional Commits

+If you are not using [Convetional commits specifiction](https://www.conventionalcommits.org/en/v1.0.0/) for your commit messages, you should.
+Convetional commits CLI client is installed and it can be run by `npm run commit`.

+### Generating documentation

+You can generate documentation for your source files via [typedoc](https://typedoc.org)(`npm run docs`).
+Currently, it is set up to go into `docs/api` directory and it is generated in markdown so it can be displayed on Github.

+- Private members are excluded.
+- Only exported properties are documented.

 ### Renovate Bot